Sarveshvarn/Netlify-Links/README.md

 Will Continue to come!

-all are web games and can be played only on the chrome browser on your pc
+all are web games and can be played on any of the browsers on your pc

 Android games will be coming soon!
 MeanWhile Enjoy!